Kirksville, Missouri: Government

 Kirksville is a Missouri Third-Class city, operating as a council-manager government.
 A paid city manager and staff handle the day-to-day operations and report to the city council.

 Candidates for Kirksville city council are not required to have any party affiliation (i.e. Republican or Democrat) in order to run for office.
 The only requirements are to be at least 21 years of age, a United States citizen, to have lived in the city for at least one year prior to election, and to not have any outstanding/overdue city or county taxes.
 All members are elected in an "at large" representation basis versus any particular section or ward.
 Following each election, the councilmembers vote among themselves to choose a member to serve a one-year term as mayor.
 Council meetings are held the first and third Monday of each month.
-The current Kirksville City Council Members are:
+The Kirksville City Council Members as of Feb.
+2021 were: